 Do you want to ensure your customers can understand how your software works?
-How about communicating with them in the way that works best for them.

-If you’re sold, this is how you can get started.
+Want to record your first screencast?
+This is how you can get started.

 What you need: